mist64/cbmbus_doc/3 Commodore DOS.md

 On multi-drive units, the copy command can also copy files between drives, while on single-drive units, it can only duplicate files.
 In either case, it can concatenate several files into one.

 All arguments for these commands are text.
-Execpt for the duplicate command, all drive numbers are optional and default to 0.
+Except for the duplicate command, all drive numbers are optional and default to 0.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|